MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-build.md

 ---
 title: "Tutorial: Build a model-driven app for deployment using GitHub Actions for Microsoft Power Platform | Microsoft Docs"
-description: "In this 2nd of a 3-part tutorial, build a Common Data Service model-driven app for later deployment using GitHub Actions."
+description: "In this tutorial, build a Common Data Service model-driven app for later deployment using GitHub Actions for Microsoft Power Platform."
 keywords:
 author: mikkelsen2000
 ms.author: pemikkel